iyzg/notebooks/_src/monte-carlo-tree-search.md

 > This isn't quite how [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) works since it replaces the rollouts with neural network evaluations, but this also isn't a built in human heuristic.
 It's still pure **search** and **learning**.

+> **Important disclaimer**: Value and reward are different things in RL!
+Value is your expected long-term return from doing an action, and reward is the immediate return from an action.
+In games, they are usually the same since our value is just the one reward you get at the end at the end (win/lose/draw), but in general RL, these are almost never the same.
+I'll use them somewhat interchangeably since for simple two-player MCTS it doesn't matter, but do keep this in mind!

 ## The algorithm

 MCTS proceeds in four steps: selection, expansion, rollout, backpropogation.